Restless Legs Syndrome (RLS) in Children and Adolescents

 What causes restless legs syndrome (RLS)?

-The exact cause of this disorder is not known.
-RLS can be related to a low iron level or sometimes associated with diabetes, kidney or some neurological diseases.
+The exact cause of restless legs syndrome varies from child to child.
+In some cases, the cause is not known.
+In other children, RLS can be related to a low iron level or sometimes is associated with diabetes, kidney or some neurological diseases.
 RLS sometimes runs in families and there is thought to be a genetic link in these cases.
-Many types of drugs used in the treatment of other disorders may cause RLS as a side effect.
+Many different types of drugs including those used to treat depression, allergies, and psychiatric disorders may cause RLS as a side effect.

-What are the signs and symptoms of restless legs syndrome (RLS)?
+What are the symptoms of restless legs syndrome (RLS)?

 Symptoms of restless legs syndrome include:

-- Urge to move legs: to relieve leg discomfort, children and adolescents have an uncontrollable urge to move their legs.
+- Urge to move legs: To relieve leg discomfort, children and adolescents have an uncontrollable urge to move their legs, especially when resting, such as when sitting or lying down.

-- Daytime sleepiness: problems with falling asleep and staying asleep may result in problems with daytime sleepiness.
+- Daytime sleepiness: Problems with falling asleep and staying asleep may result in daytime sleepiness.